Martavis Bryant Pittsburgh Steelers Rumors: When Will NFL Reinstate Bryant?

 Martavis Bryant-Pittsburgh Steelers rumors continue to make news around the NFL, but it still doesn’t answer the biggest questions that have come from the commissioner’s office this offseason.
 Bryant, a receiver for the Steelers, got suspended for the entire 2016 NFL season for violating the league’s substance-abuse policy.
 It was presumed by many Steelers fans that he would allow Bryant to return for the 2017 season.
 That hasn’t happened yet.
 So when will the NFL reinstate Bryant?

-A new report by NBC Sports discusses Martavis Bryant’s reinstatement but also reveals some troubling information about the whole situation.
+A new report by NBC Sports discussed Martavis Bryant’s reinstatement, but also revealed some troubling information about the whole situation.
 The crux of the answer is that the NFL is under no obligation to make a quick ruling on the situation.
 Aldon Smith and Josh Gordon have each gone through the process before, revealing that there is no set deadline that Roger Goodell and his office has to work with.
 As previously reported by the Inquisitr, the waiting period didn’t go very well for Gordon, who still remains on the NFL’s ineligible list.

 There have been a lot of interesting Pittsburgh Steelers rumors this offseason, including LeVeon Bell’s surgery, Ben Roethlisberger’s retirement, and how the rest of the AFC North is still a mess.
 Despite all that, most Steelers fans have been more interested in hearing about Martavis Bryant’s reinstatement timetable.
 Getting Bryant back on the field opposite All-Pro receiver Antonio Brown could certainly help the Steelers a lot, making them a threat to repeat as divisional champions (again).